lucianor8775/sep10-freedom-project/tool/learning-log.md

   #### Progress Made

  * I added my own texture in my code and made it look like the nightsky.
 I also tinked using the examples shown on the youtube video.
 My main focus was getting textures on my code since that has been my goal since the begining.

  * ```bash
      <a-assets>
     <img id="ground" src="ground.jpg">
   </a-assets>
   ```

+  * This is the code for adding textures in your scene

   #### Challenges